JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7990 days**.

-And here is a just a random fact -  **Cost of raising a medium-size dog to the age of eleven: $6,400**.
+And here is a just a random fact -  **Levan, which is located in Utah, got its name from "navel" which is levan spelt backwards.
+It was named this because it is in the center of Utah**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)